Reduction of particle pollution in coating processes

 Particle monitor on the EOSS®.

 In optical coatings, particles may manifest as layer defects, compromising the image quality, performance compatibility and longevity of the optics, particularly in the short-wave spectral range or in laser applications.
-The reduction of defects in coatings is therefore one of the most important goals of modern coating technologies.
+The reduction of layer defects in optical coatings is therefore one of the most important goals of modern coating technologies.
 Within the framework of the “EVAPORE” project, mechanisms which can lead to the formation of particles were investigated.
 In order to better comprehend the behavior of dust particles in coating processes, the Fraunhofer IST had developed a program which is capable of simulating the movement and charging of dust particles, resulting in the simulation software PALADIN – Plasma Lattice Dust Integrator.

 Das 12.
 Ziel für nachhaltige Entwicklung der UN: Verantwortungsvoller Konsum und Produktion